 - Or, the board could go with something totally different, based on community feedback.

-Brosnan introduced early plans to the board in October.
+Brosnan introduced in October.
 Two board members who served on a subcommittee on the project recommended option "two" to the board.

 More background: The Early Childhood Center (ECC)